fuzzylabs/MindGPT/docs/data-version-control.md

 1. The scraping pipeline has been run and there exists some new raw data.
 2. Raw data has been passed through the cleaning and validation steps.

-Everything outlined above is parameterized as part of the data scraping and data preparation pipelines.
+Everything outlined above is parameterised as part of the data scraping and data preparation pipelines.
 To modify the filenames, or to avoid pushing to remote, edit the pipeline configuration .yaml files found in the various pipeline submodules.
 If the `debug_mode` parameter is set to `True`, the data will be versioned locally but not pushed.
 The automatic data versioning will also not allow you to push to the develop branch to avoid accidental polluting of a